peravali0812/peravali0812.github.io/_pages/cv.md

 Work experience
 ======
-* Summer 2015: Research Assistant
+* 2021 - Present: Research Fellow (DASHH)
-  * Github University
+  * DESY, Hamburg
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+  * Duties included: Developing advanced simulation methodologies for optimising aerosol injection systems used for single-particle diffractive imaging.

-* Fall 2015: Research Assistant
+* 2019 - 2021: Research Associate
-  * Github University
+  * University of Applied Sciences, Berlin
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Duties included: Numerical investigation of blood flow around a bio-medical probe and prediction of endothelial cell accumulation on the probe using SPH and DEM with stochastic cell wall adhesion dynamics model.

 Skills
 ======